A dog that is kept for the purpose of guarding non-residential premises is automatically a dangerous dog under the Domestic Animals Act 1994.

 - notification of where the dog is housed

-- enclosure requirements, and
+- enclosure requirements

 - requirements for wearing a collar and being kept on a lead and muzzled when off their property